Soniasweety14/sql-data-warehouse-project/README.md

 #### Objective
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-#### Specifications
+#### Project Specifications

-- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources**: I imported data from two different source systems, ERP and CRM, which were provided as CSV files.
-- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality**: I cleaned and transformed the data to resolve data quality issues before performing analysis.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**: I combined data from both sources into a single, well-structured data model optimized for analytical queries.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: The project focuses only on the latest available dataset, and historical data tracking (historization) was not included in this implementation.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- **Documentation**: I documented the data model clearly so that both business stakeholders and analytics teams can easily understand and use the data structure.

 ---

-### BI: Analytics & Reporting (Data Analysis)

-#### Objective
-Develop SQL-based analytics to deliver detailed insights into:
-- **Customer Behavior**
-- **Product Performance**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-For more details, refer to [docs/requirements.md](docs/requirements.md).

 ## 📂 Repository Structure
 ```